garrandall/popular-music-data/tracks/cry-to-me-loleatta-holloway.md

 No matter how harder things got to be
 You can cry to me (cry to me)
 Oh yes you can cry, oh oh oh oh oh
-Oh baby, oooh baby how i'm gonna miss you ...
+Oh baby, oh baby how i'm gonna miss you ...
 Cause we've been together for so long
-But i know it's gonna be hard to live without you
+But I know it's gonna be hard to live without you
-But i want you to know that
+But I want you to know that
 When times get harder you can drown my number
 Knock on my door
 Honey send me a telegram